Gari-Dev-DAO/-Octernship_OS_Contributor_assignment/README.md

 ### Octernship role description

-* Work to conceptualize and develop innovative and impactful designs for various mediums, such as websites, print materials, advertisements, product packaging, and more
-* Collaborate with teams including writers, marketers, and developers to ensure that designs meet the project's objectives...
-* Use graphic design software and work with a wide variety of media
-* Collaborate with the Creative Director and Graphic Design Manager to develop design concepts
-* Receive feedback from the Creative Director and Graphic Design Manager and make necessary changes
-* Assemble final presentation material for printing as needed Requirements
-* Graphic Design major preferred
+*
-* Basic knowledge of layouts, typography, line composition, color...

 ### Recommended qualifications

 [ # ] Can you get the work done?
-Cool that sufficient you are in.
+Cool, that sufficient for us you are in.

 ### Eligibility